xiaolai/quit-smoking-instantly/README.md

 # Quit Smoking Instantly

-This method is simple, effective, and instant — with no pain or side effects.
+This method is simple, straightforward, effective, and instant — with no pain or side effects.

-It worked for me, someone with nearly 40 years of smoking history.
+It worked for me, a former chain smoker who smoked for nearly 40 years.

 ## 0. Are You Ready?

 Pause!

-Ask yourself: *"Do I truly want to quit smoking?"*
+Ask yourself: *“Do I truly want to quit smoking?”*

-If the answer is no, stop here.
-If it's yes, let's begin.
+> • If the answer is *no*, stop here.
+> • If it’s **yes**, keep reading.

 ## 1. Say It Out Loud

 Speak to yourself with confidence:

-> "**I never smoke**."
+> “**I never smoke.**”

-Repeat it at least three times or for at least five seconds.
+Repeat it at least 3 times or for at least 5 seconds.

 When cravings strike, say it again.

-Let the words flow from your mouth, reach your ears, and settle in your brain.
+Always let the words flow from your mouth, reach your ears, and settle in your brain.

 ## 2. Why It Works

-Your subconscious doesn't care about truth — it prioritizes what feels familiar.
-Saying "I never smoke" rewires it.
+Your subconscious mind doesn’t care about the truth — it always prioritizes what feels familiar.

+By using your own voice — which your subconscious finds most familiar — you effectively “**hack**” it.
+When you tell it, “I never smoke” in your own voice, your subconscious will *automatically* act in line with that identity.

+By repeating “I never smoke” often enough, your subconscious will accept it as truth — and beliefs shaped by the subconscious tend to stick.

-Compare this with "I want to quit smoking," which triggers old patterns:
+Compare this with “I want to quit smoking,” which is simply a conscious wish and conflicts with your old subconscious memories:

-> - I always smoke.
+> • I used to smoke.
-> - I used to smoke.
+> • I always smoke.
-> - I will smoke.
+> • I will smoke.

 The subconscious always wins when it clashes with your conscious mind.
-By repeating "I never smoke" often enough, your subconscious will accept it as truth — and beliefs shaped by the subconscious stick.

 Say it.
 Repeat it.
 Believe it.
 Simple as that.
+That’s why this clear statement of identity — “I never smoke” — is so effective.

 ## 3. Tips for Success

-Speak **clearly** and **loudly** — your subconscious trusts your own voice above all.
+Speak **clearly**, **slowly**, and **loudly** — your subconscious trusts your own voice above all.

 Use a longer version if it helps:

-> "I never smoke.
+> “I never smoke.
 Cigarettes stink.
+Smoking doesn’t help, and it doesn’t solve any problem.”

+Using a third-person form can also be more effective:

-Smoking doesn’t help, and it doesn't solve any problem."
+> “(Your name), you never smoke.
+Cigarettes stink.
+Smoking doesn’t help, and it doesn’t solve any problem.”

-Record your voice and save it on your phone.
-Play it back to reinforce the message or to practice privately without worrying about others hearing you.
+Record yourself and save the audio on your phone.
+Play it back to reinforce the message or to practice without worrying about being overheard.

-Bonus tip:
+**Bonus Tip**:

->If you're learning another language, repeat the message in that language.
-The subconscious won't resist — it'll absorb the new pattern even faster.
+If you’re learning another language, repeat the message in that language.
+The subconscious won’t resist because there’s no deep-seated memory of smoking in that language — it’ll absorb the new pattern even faster.

-Simply by talking to yourself repeatedly, **you'll never smoke** merely because your subconscious mind does believe "*you never smoke.*"
+Simply by talking to yourself repeatedly, **you’ll never smoke** because your subconscious mind believes “*you never smoke.*”

+## 4. You Can Get Rid of Any Bad Habits

+It turns out you can use this same method to get rid of almost any bad habit.
+Just fill in the blank after “I never…” with the habit you want to quit.
+For example:

+> • I never drink alcohol.
+> • I never drink coffee.
+> • I never spend time on short videos.
+> • I never waste time on smartphones.
+> • I never watch porn.
+> • …

+One of my students even used this technique to free herself from the pain of a broken heart instantly.
+What she told herself was remarkably simple:

+> “I never loved (her former boyfriend’s name).”

+By declaring it this way and repeating it, you rewire your subconscious mind to adopt the new identity.